mykoma/WebsocketStompKit/README.md

 WebsocketStompKit
 ========

-**Maintainer wanted**
-As I currently don't use WebsocketStompKit in any of my active apps the time I can spend on it is very limited.
-Many of you have provided improvements and fixes through issues and pull requests.
-If somebody wants to take over and get commit access please contact me at robin@avrios.com

 Current version: 0.1.1 (version mirrored to [StompKit](https://github.com/mobile-web-messaging/StompKit))

 WebsocketStompKit is STOMP over websocket for iOS.
 It is built on the great [StompKit](https://github.com/mobile-web-messaging/StompKit) and replaces its socket handling library with the very well done [Jetfire](https://github.com/acmacalister/jetfire) websocket library.